gregtwallace/certwarden.com/docs/3_user_interface/9_providers/1_dns01_acme_dns.md

 acme-dns configuration involves creating a resource for each domain you intend to validate.
-You must input information about every resource you want LeGo to use.
+You must input information about every resource you want Cert Warden to use.

 ![ACME DNS Config](/img/screenshots/provider_acme_dns.png)